 Yes, prices will vary greatly around the country, so you may find that in New York City, for example, you’ll need a budget of closer to $150 per person.
 So make sure you’re budgeting based on your needs and location.

-And if you’ve been tracking your spending for a while (which we recommend!) and you know that you notoriously go over-budget on food, try taking the money you’ll need out in cash, and only spend the amount you have on you.
+And if you’ve been tracking your spending for a while and you find that you often go over-budget on food, try taking the money you’ve budgeted in cash, and commit to only spending the amount you have on you.
 You may find this philosophy forces you to get creative in ways you hadn’t considered.

 Before you head to the grocery store, make a list of everything you need to satisfy the meals you want to cook for the week.
 When you know exactly what you want to cook, you’ll enjoy less waste and you’ll be able to maximize your dollars in a new way.
 As you’re scribbling down your menu ideas, cross-reference what you already have in your pantry and fridge.
 While this extra step may take time, it helps you to have a firm understanding of what you already have on hand, rather than buying items you don’t need.

 Meal prep has long been a favorite move for those of us trying to stick to a diet or keep our weekly calorie count in line, but it’s also one of the top recommendations for cost-cutting, says Kelli Vilchis, a professional shopper with Dumpling.
 “I buy veggies, roast them in the oven, and they make a delicious lunch or even side for dinner,” she says.
 “If I make my lunches, I spend less while I’m out and about during the day.”

 What do we mean by that?
 Well, just because you’ve always gone to Whole Foods doesn’t mean that’s the only store you should frequent.
 Yes, this will require some detective work to figure out exactly what products are the cheapest at which businesses, but we promise your efforts are well worth it.